wuxc/pywin32doc/md/win32pdh.md

   -  *hQuery* : int

-    Handle to an open query.
+    Handle to an open query\.

   -  *path* : string

-    Full counter path with standard English names.
+    Full counter path with standard English names\.

-  -  *userData=0* : int
+  -  *userData\=0* : int

-    User data associated with the counter.
+    User data associated with the counter\.

 #### Comments
 Available on Vista and later